The Catalan Institute for Water Research

-The Catalan Institute for Water Research (ICRA-CERCA) (Institut Català de Recerca de l'Aigua; Instituto Catalán de Investigación del Agua) is a research institute dedicated to studying the water cycle, hydraulic resources, water quality and treatment and evaluation technologies, which is located at the Parc Cientific i Tecnologic de la Universitat de Girona, Girona, Spain.
-ICRA was created in 2006 by the Government of Catalonia and the University of Girona.
+The Catalan Institute for Water Research (ICRA-CERCA) (Institut Català de Recerca de l'Aigua; Instituto Catalán de Investigación del Agua) is a public research institute dedicated to advancing knowledge of the water cycle and promoting sustainable water management through interdisciplinary research and innovation.
+Based at the Parc Cientific i Tecnologic de la Universitat de Girona, ICRA was established in 2006 by the Government of Catalonia and the University of Girona.
+It is one of the CERCA centres, a network of publicly funded research institutes promoted by the Government of Catalonia.

-The research conducted at ICRA covers all aspects related to water, with a particular focus on its sustainable use and the impacts of human activity on water resources.
-The institute is especially committed to investigating and mitigating the effects of drought, while also addressing issues of water quality, treatment, and reuse, with a strong emphasis on the Mediterranean region.
+ICRA conducts interdisciplinary research on water science, encompassing hydrology, aquatic ecology, environmental chemistry, microbiology, biotechnology, engineering, and environmental economics.
+Its research addresses a broad range of topics, including water quality, wastewater treatment, water reuse, ecosystem health, emerging contaminants, antimicrobial resistance, climate change adaptation, drought resilience, and sustainable water management, with particular attention to the impacts of human activities on aquatic ecosystems.

+ICRA combines fundamental and applied research with technology transfer, innovation, and policy support.
+It collaborates with universities, research institutions, public administrations, industry, and international organisations at the national and international levels.
+Much of its work has particular relevance to Mediterranean environments, where water scarcity, drought, and climate change pose major environmental challenges.

 Research Areas

 Resources and Ecosystems

 This research area investigates the spatial and temporal dynamics of water resources and its potential effects, especially on the structure and function of continental aquatic ecosystems.

 Special emphasis is given to irregularities in water resources and the effects of land use and climate change on resources and ecosystems, particularly in the Mediterranean area.